Student opportunities

 I am interested in working with undergraduate students on research and have in mind several possible projects for students with different backgrounds.
 If you are a Niagara University student who is interested in getting involved in research, or if you would like to discuss possibilities, please email me.

-Work that Zachary Harris, a recent Niagara University graduate, and I did was featured in this story on the Niagara University website.
+Work that Zachary Harris, a Niagara University graduate, and I did was featured in this story on the Niagara University website.
 You can look at our paper if you'd like to know more about what we did.

 Conference trips